jrs-innovation-center/tcvsn-pwa/api/readme.md

 ## Getting Started

-Instructions on how to get a developer up and running on the Veteran Resource Base API api in a local, development environment.
+Instructions on how to get a developer up and running on the Veteran Resource Base API in a local, development environment.

 > The instructions assume node >= 7x and you have access to a CouchDB
 > installation on either your local machine or in the cloud as a DBaas, such as